m0vva/cwc/README.md

 ## Enumerate list

-Response to enumerate channels available:
+Response to enumerate channels available, responding with a list of channel numbers.

-EL (Enumerate List) == 0xA0
+EL (Enumerate List) == 0x91

 0x91, channel_no (2 bytes), channel_no (2 bytes), ... , 0x00